 The dental implant surgical procedure is quite straightforward.
 As a minor surgical procedure, the entire process can be completed with just a small amount of local anesthetic (numbing medication.)
 Very rarely do single dental implant procedures require sedation, but you can always request it if you like.

-Placing individual dental implants is a routine service that Dr. Do offers.
+Placing individual dental implants is a routine service that Dr. Do offers and is considered one of the best dental implant providers in the area.
 In fact, it’s more common to get single teeth dental implants than it is for those people restoring multiple teeth.

 Your individual dental implants are first placed into the bone structure next to the natural teeth.
 Then Dr. Do closes the gum tissue over the top of the implants so that they can integrate.
 Over the next 3-4 months, the surrounding bone fuses with the new dental implants, which is what holds them permanently in place.
 If needed, Dr. Do can give you a temporary replacement tooth to wear while your implant integrates with the bone around it.
 After it’s fully integrated, we’ll uncover the top of the implant, attach a small abutment, and then affix your permanent dental crown on top.
 No one will ever need to know that you had a missing tooth, to begin with!
 Even if you’re replacing multiple missing teeth throughout your mouth, your crowns will be blended with the adjacent teeth on either side.